 Today is the start of our stage 4 lockdown with curfew to adhered for 6 weeks more.
 To avoid such virus spreading, many areas of the world had have made wearing masks a compulsory yet have not being able to control.

 Still …we will not grieve like those who have no hope.
-Today, I trust God will help me get food.
-And I sure did managed to get drumettes, vegetables and a few more variety of canned food.
-Thank you God.
-This is a simple recipe but only thing is have to wait for 4 hours and maybe 35 minutes waiting for drumettes be fried and when the first batch is ready, quickly take picture before my hands start putting them in my mouth.
+And I sure did manage to get drumettes, vegetables and a few more variety of canned food.
+This is a simple recipe but only thing is; have to wait for 4 hours and maybe 35 minutes waiting for drumettes be fried and when the first batch is ready, quickly take picture before my hands start putting them in my mouth.
 It’s a crispy juicy delicious drumettes.
 Let’s get frying and perhaps can do drumettes bone kung fu fighting!!!

 3 kg drumettes